cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Precision

-Among all transactions the model flagged as “fraud” (predicted positive), precision is the fraction that were actually fraud.
+Among all transactions the model flagged as “fraud” (predicted positive), Precision is the fraction that were actually fraud.

-High precision means few false positives.
+High Precision means few false positives.

 Precision is crucial for operational efficiency.
-Low precision means investigators waste time on many false alarms, and customers suffer unnecessary declines.
+Low Precision means investigators waste time on many false alarms, and customers suffer unnecessary declines.

 $$\text{Precision} = \frac{TP}{TP + FP}$$

-For fraud, a precision of 0.5 would mean half of the alerts are real fraud.
+For fraud, a Precision of 0.5 would mean half of the alerts are real fraud.
-Many top systems aim for very high precision (e.g., 0.9+) at low fraud rates, but there’s a trade-off with Recall.
+Many top systems aim for very high Precision (e.g., 0.9+) at low fraud rates, but there’s a trade-off with Recall.
 Precision is often reported at a certain operating point or as an average if multiple thresholds are considered.

-An example interpretation: “Of transactions our system blocked, 95% were indeed fraudulent”, that’s a precision of 95%.
+An example interpretation: “Of transactions our system blocked, 95% were indeed fraudulent”, that’s a Precision of 95%.

 ## Recall

 Recall is the fraction of actual fraud cases that the model correctly caught.
-High recall means few false negatives – the model is catching most fraudsters.
+High Recall means few false negatives – the model is catching most fraudsters.

 $$\text{Precision} = \frac{TP}{TP + FN}$$

-This is critical for security: low recall means many frauds slip through and cause losses.
-However, one can usually increase recall by lowering the detection threshold at the cost of precision.
+This is critical for security: low Recall means many frauds slip through and cause losses.
+However, one can usually increase Recall by lowering the detection threshold at the cost of Precision.
 So there’s a balance.
-A recall of 0.80 means 80% of fraud instances were detected (20% missed).
-In practice, businesses may set a recall target like “catch at least 70% of fraud” and then maximize precision under that constraint.*
+A Recall of 0.80 means 80% of fraud instances were detected (20% missed).
+In practice, businesses may set a Recall target like “catch at least 70% of fraud” and then maximize Precision under that constraint.*

 ## F1-Score

-F1-Score is the harmonic mean of precision and recall, and gives a single-figure balance of both metrics.
-It’s defined as:
+F1-Score is the harmonic mean of Precision and Recall.
+It gives a single-figure balance of both metrics.

 $$ F_1 = \frac{2 \times \text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}} $$

-F1 is useful when we want a combined score for model selection, for example and when class distribution is skewed.
+F1 is useful when we want a combined score for model selection, or when class distribution is skewed.
-A high F1 requires both precision and recall to be reasonably high.
+A high F1 requires both Precision and Recall to be reasonably high.
-If one is low, F1 suffers.
+If one of them is low, then F1 suffers.

 In extremely imbalanced data, even F1 can be dominated by one side if not careful.
 But it’s much better than accuracy for fraud.
-For instance, if a model has precision 0.6 and recall 0.6, F1 = 0.60.
-If another has 0.7 precision but 0.4 recall, F1 \~0.50, telling us the first model is overall better balanced.
+For instance, if a model has Precision 0.6 and Recall 0.6, F1 = 0.60.
+If another has 0.7 Precision but 0.4 Recall, F1 \~0.50, telling us the first model is overall better balanced.
 F1 is a popular metric in Kaggle competitions and papers to compare models, ensuring they are not just optimizing one at the expense of the other.

 ## False Positive Rate (FPR) and False Negative Rate (FNR)